312 North River Street

 A retention wall was recently built to control soil erosion, keeping it from clogging the city sewers and washing into the Huron River.

 Water is captured from the Co-op’s roof into rain barrels for watering Honeybee Alley, a contemplative landscape of nectar-bearing herbs and flowers that nourish our urban honeybees (part of the Local Honey Project).
-Herbs from the alley are used in our Deli department delights.
+Herbs from the alley are used in our Deli department delights and sold in our produce department.

 And our parking lot is porous, filtering the runoff of contaminated water through the soil before it reaches the nearby Huron River.